psgrover2010/parry-blog/_drafts/innsbruck-austria-a-magic-of-alps.md

 ![](/uploads/DSC_0010-02.jpeg)

-There were two main places in my heart when I was moving to Austria, first where I live Vienna and another is Tyrol, A magical city which has year around affairs, attractions.
+There were two main places in my heart when I was moving to Austria, first where I live now, Vienna and another was Tyrol.
+Innsbruck in Tyrol is a magical city which has year around affairs, attractions.
 If you are planning for Europe then blindly add Innsbruck city in your bucket list as this city has lots to do in every season.

 Innsbruck, this means the bridge over the Inn.
 The name dates back of the 1100’s century when there was an important bridge allowing access to either side of the Inn River.
 Many of the architectural marvels built during the time in 1300’s remains, like the Golden Roof and the Hofkirche.